ibm-apiconnect/apichol/exercises/ex2/README.md

 ### A tour of the API Connect Manager via the sample Weather API

 We start off by clicking on "Import API" in the "Getting Started" window and "Import a Sample API" as prompted.

+As indicated before, if you do not have the "Getting Started" window, **click on ? and "Turn on Guided Tour"**

 <!--<img src="../../images/ex2/ImportSample.jpeg"  width="400">-->
 ![](../../images/ex2/ImportSample.jpeg "")